kaiakamatsu/AncPhenoSpecificGenes/README.md

 ## Analysis

-### Which genes are differentially expressed in individuals with differnet BMI in different ancestry groups?
+### Which genes are differentially expressed in individuals with differenet BMI in different ancestry groups?

 > Redundancy analysis